Cambridge University Conservative Association: Activities

 CUCA is principally a political events association, holding regular speaker meetings, social events and debates.

 In recent years, CUCA has attempted to play a larger part in Cambridge University-wide politics.
 Members of CUCA have stood for election as Presidents of the Cambridge University Students' Union (CUSU) in recent years, whilst CUCA itself has lobbied CUSU Council directly.
 The association remains disaffiliated from the national Conservative Party, and has instead pitched itself as a bastion of philosophical conservatism for members of Cambridge University.

-CUCA's current membership costs are £25 for life membership, and £20 for annual membership.
+CUCA's current cost of membership is £25 for life membership.
+Annual memberships were previously sold for £20 but their sale was ended by constitutional amendment in Easter 2023.

 Debates

 The association's premier debating event is 'Port and Policy', which is held around four times a term.
 In its current format, three motions are presented.
 Typically the final motion is tongue-in-cheek or less serious: the divine right of kings is a recurring topic, as is the health of Western Civilisation.
 After speeches for and against the motion, the floor is invited to participate via floor speeches.
 Once the debate has concluded, voting occurs by acclamation in proposition and opposition.
 For many years Port and Policy had been a roundtable discussion, with the adversarial format only introduced in 2016, but this change has already driven attendance to, on occasion, over 100.